Josuephyus/Randomize/README.md

 # TODO List

-- [v] Create a minimum of one character instead of 10
+- [-] Create a minimum of one character instead of 10
-- [v] Generate a list from the current use
+- [-] Generate a list from the current use
-- [v] Pressing enter to refresh the list based on open.txt
+- [-] Pressing enter to refresh the list based on open.txt
-- [v] Show a 'None.png' when no '{name}.png' is found
+- [-] Show a 'None.png' when no '{name}.png' is found
-- [v] Allow Arrow Keys for quick navigation
+- [-] Allow Arrow Keys for quick navigation
-- [v] Crash Gracefully when 'open.txt' or 'Icons' do not exists
+- [-] Crash Gracefully when 'open.txt' or 'Icons' do not exists
-- [v] Pressing Backspace removes a character from the list
+- [-] Pressing Backspace removes a character from the list
-- [v] Pressing [ Left Arrow ] will undo the removal of a character
+- [-] Pressing [ Left Arrow ] will undo the removal of a character
-- [ ] Proper Resizing
+- [-] Resize options